stampery/node-framed-msgpack-rpc/README.md

 ## Simple Use

-The most simple way to write a server is with the `SimpleServer` class as below:
+The simplest way to write a server is with the `SimpleServer` class as below:

 ```javascript